OceanTw/axis/README.md

 Axis is a modern world editing tool that's fast, simple, and easy to use.
 It uses a clean, minimal interface to make editing worlds quick and straightforward.

 ## NOTE
-This plugin is still in early development, Pull Requests are welcome, for more information, join our [DIscord](f6rUtpy6y4)
+This plugin is still in early development, Pull Requests are welcome. for more information, join our [Discord](https://discord.ggf6rUtpy6y4)

 ## Features ✨